 Save Switch History To TFTP Server

 Server IP Address 10.24.22.5

 File Name

-Start Apply
+URIARI a al Ala Is Start Apply

-Figure 8-4.
+Figure 9-4.
 Save Switch History To TFTP Server window

 Enter the IP address of the TFTP server and the path and filename for the history log on the TFTP server.
 Click Apply to make the changes current.